 Decorating your Christmas tree with ribbon is easy to do.
 There are a few ways of doing it, but this one is the easiest.
-Ribbon can be added to either a real Christmas tree or an artificial tree.
+You can add ribbon to both a real Christmas tree and an artificial tree.

-Since we all need a relaxing fun Christmas this year our tree this year is going to mainly red and green with a bit of white and natural wood.
+Since we all need a relaxing, fun Christmas this year, our tree this year will mainly be red and green with a bit of white and natural wood.

-For the tree below (read more about this tree HERE), I used two ribbons as well.
-Since the plaid ribbon was wider so I placed it on the bottom.
-I placed them on the tree vertically in the same manner.
-In other words, the ribbons can be added vertically or horizontally.
+For the tree below (read more about this tree HERE), I also used two ribbons.
+Since the plaid ribbon was wider, so I placed it on the bottom.
+Then, I placed them on the tree vertically in the same manner.
+In other words, you can add ribbons either vertically or horizontally.

 *This post is one stop on the ultimate blogger Christmas Tree Tour.
 Therefore be sure to visit all the other blogs (find the links at the end of this post) for a ton of holiday decorating inspiration.

 How to Put Ribbon on a Christmas Tree

 When decorating an artificial tree, you will need to fluff the tree before adding the ribbon.

-Decorating a simple Christmas tree with ribbon takes only minutes, and it adds a ton of visual interest.
+Decorating a simple Christmas tree with ribbon takes only minutes, adding a ton of visual interest.

 The first step is cutting the first piece of ribbon about 36″ long.
 I will be using two ribbons on this Christmas tree; however, sometimes, I use three ribbons.

 This post may contain affiliate links.
 That means that if you purchase from one of these links, I will make a small commission.

 Trim the ribbons’ ends into a chevron by folding it in half and cutting it diagonal towards the center.

 Place the striped ribbon on top of the red ribbon and treat them as one ribbon.

-Note: This is the tree I am decorating (it is a 7-foot tree) and I am using wired ribbon.
+Note: This is the tree I am decorating (a 7-foot tree), and I am using a wired ribbon.